 six years old, new bike what more could I need?

-sealed tiny envelope revealed my own library card name in print, entrusted check-out book adventures far beyond pedaling on our driveway
+sealed tiny envelope revealed my own library card name in print, entrusted check-out book adventures far beyond pedaling on our driveway as nimbly as any one of the party.
+(Heidi by Jo-

 Never Lands

 Sharon Fish Mooney